katiefraser/PAIRS/Data Sheet.md

 ### Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?

-The dataset is not a sample from a larger set, as it was created from scratch.
+The dataset was generated, rather than sampled.
 However, it is far from representative.
 The dataset represents only two genders (male and female) and two racial categories (Black and white).
 Additionally, the relatively small size of only 50 scenarios necessarily excludes many possibilities.
 Conclusions drawn from this dataset must be considered as preliminary and subject to further investigation.

 ### What data does each instance consist of?